flaviostutz/cdk-practical-constructs/README.md

 ## Construct WSO2 API

-Some pieces of code and experiences were extracted from [serverless-wso2-apim](https://github.com/ramgrandhi/serverless-wso2-apim).
+For this construct, lots of experiences were extracted from [serverless-wso2-apim](https://github.com/ramgrandhi/serverless-wso2-apim).
 Thanks for the good work, Ram!